alexxu1992/BINO-Map/README.md

 4. After finish the installation, start the local server: npm start
-   (We should see the QR code appear in the terminal)
+   (We should see a big QR code appearing inside the terminal)

-5. Switch to our cell phone, download an app called "Expo"
+5. Switch to our cell phone, downloading an app called "Expo".

 6. Turn on Expo, using the scan feature to scan the QR code on your computer.